 Inspiring children to read for enjoyment on the Young Readers programme.

-Jonathan Douglas, Director of the National Literacy Trust, said: ‘We are thrilled that Novae has chosen the National Literacy Trust as one of its charity partners.
+Jonathan Douglas, Director of the National Literacy Trust, said: ‘We are thrilled that you have chosen the National Literacy Trust as one of your charity partners.
 The partnership with our Young Readers programme will give disadvantaged children the opportunity to develop a love of reading for pleasure and choose books of their own to keep.’

 We are delighted to be Stable Sponsor to the horse racing yard of Nicky Henderson for the forthcoming season.